The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 To build a separate model layer to handle only data management logic, we will:

 * Make a `models/Fellow.js` file.
-* Inside, export a `Fellow` with `static` methods for each action needed by the controllers.
+* Inside, export a `Fellow` class with `static` methods for each action needed by the controllers.
 * Move the `fellows` "database" inside so the only way to access its data is through the model's interface.

 {% hint style="info" %}